 High prescription drug costs are a problem that most Americans deal with.
 In response to this, President Donald Trump announced last month that his administration is introducing a 50-point plan to cut drug prices.
-Dr. David Hyman, Professor of Law at Georgetown University Law Center and co-author of Overcharged: Why Americans Pay Too Much for Healthcare, talks through some of the major points of the plan and how effective they could truly be in the long run.
+Dr. David Hyman, a Professor at Georgetown University Law Center and co-author of Overcharged: Why Americans Pay Too Much for Healthcare, talks through some of the plan’s major points and asks how effective they will truly be in the long run.

-Two important parts of the plan are an attempt to ease the entry of generic drugs into the market and to make their prices more flexible.
-Eric Hargan, Deputy Secretary of the US Department of Health and Human Services, says branded drug companies must stop the “gamesmanship” that slows the creation of a competitive, free market for drugs.
+The plan centers around an attempt to ease the entry of generic drugs into the market and to make their prices more flexible.
+Eric Hargan, Deputy Secretary of the U.S. Department of Health and Human Services (HHS), says branded drug companies must stop their “gamesmanship”– tactics used to slow the creation of a competitive, free market for drugs.
 And, getting more drugs into “part D” allows Medicare to negotiate for lower prices through pharmaceutical benefit managers (PBMs).

-For more information about the plan to lower drug prices or about our guests, visit the links below.
+For more information about the plan to lower drug prices and the guests featured in this segment, visit the links below.